 Due to our assumption in Sec.
-6.3 every metaprogram is of the form where spp is a specified program preamble and sin is a specified instruction (see Sec.
+6.3 every metaprogram is of the form pre prc: spp ; open procedures ; sin post poc where spp is a specified program preamble and sin is a specified instruction (see Sec.
 9.2.6).
 This form may be "unfolded" to